Colchester Primary Care Centre, Turner Road, Colchester, CO4 5JR

 Visitors to the PCC car park will get their first 60 minutes parking free.

 Disabled and self-driving renal patients can park for free.
-There are wheelchair access spaces in the patients and visitors car park.
+There are wheelchair access spaces adjacent to the main entrance doors and in the patients and visitors car park.

-If you have a blue badge you must take it to the general office and register it on our system.
-The general office is located in the main entrance foyer on the left hand side, opposite the reception desk.
-You will be given a ticket to park on the first occasion and WILL NOT have to do this again until your blue badge expires as the ANPR system will recognise your number plate when you visit again.
+If you have a blue badge you must take it to the security office, so it can be registered on the parking management system.
+The security office is located in the main entrance foyer on the left hand side, opposite the reception desk.
+You will not have to do this again when you park at the PCC, until your blue badge expires as the ANPR system will recognise your number plate when you visit again.